Mathematically - based on the number you where and frequency of laundry.

 This is for those who have themed T-shirt collections.
 For example, you might have a grouping of concert, Harley Davidson or Hard Rock Cafe T-shirts.
 Don't get rid of those T-shirts!
 Keep collecting them.

 The problem you have is that your dresser or closet space has run out of room for them.
-But this is no reason to cull your collection.
+This is no reason to cull your collection.
 You just need to find a box or tote to save them in.
 Which ones?

 Bringing in New T-shirts